-The catch here with The Healing Powers of Dude is that families can finally come together and watch a Netflix series that doesn’t involve violence or sexual overkill.
+With The Healing Powers of Dude, that families can finally come together and watch a Netflix series that doesn’t involve violence or sexual overkill.
 Hooray.

-Throw in a pinch (or maybe a tablespoon) of humour, and it’s a pretty solid Netflix programme that sends out a strong message to viewers.
+Throw in a pinch of humour, and it’s a pretty solid Netflix programme that sends out a strong message to viewers.

 The controversy behind Dude’s role

 When you throw a piece a work into the public sphere, the wolves of public opinion are never far behind.

 Some have passed judgment on Dude’s ability to perform well as a social support dog – after all, he isn’t the most well-behaved dog around.

 As the film unwinds – you’ll notice how he absolutely failed at being a service dog and got demoted to emotional support status.